mert1911/Towards-Model-Free-Conformance-Checking/README.md

 - contains all the event logs, process models and input traces used

 notebooks:
 - contains all the experimental results for approaches BINet, DAPNN, H+A, OHE, and EMB

+### Anomaly Detection Baseline (DAPNN, BINet)
+...

 ### Process Discovery Baseline (H+A)
 An intuitive approach to model-free conformance checking would be first to discover a process model and then perform traditional trace alignments.
 We use the heuristics miner with default noise parameters to discover a process model from the event log and use the PM4Py trace alignment implementation to perform model-free conformance checking.
 Some discovered process models exhibit poor semantic quality as they fail to adequately capture the intended behavior.
 This results in the inability to accurately reconstruct inserted and skipped activities, leading to ineffective detection of model deviations.
 We visualized this for event log 12A: